CorbanSwain/Transformation-Phantoms/README.md

   * the pages axis arrow is annotated with 3 beads.

 ### `bead phantom`
-These phandton volumes are 5 beads randomly scattered.
+These phandton volumes are 5, ~4 px radius beads randomly scattered within the volume.

 ## Files
 Volumes are stored in both .tif and .mat formats.